 President's agenda.
 President Schulz will meet President of Colombia Juan Manuel Santos on Tuesday.
 The meeting will be followed by a press point (Paul-Henri Spaak Building, 9th floor).
 On Tuesday, he will open the joint UN – European Commission’s Conference “Spring forward for women” in the Parliament.
 On Sunday, he will deliver the keynote speech at the celebration of the 25th anniversary of the fall of the Berlin Wall in Berlin.

-Pre-session press briefing.
-The EP Press Service will hold a press briefing at 16.30 on Monday.
-(EP Press conference room, Strasbourg)
+Press briefing.
+The EP Press Service will hold a press briefing on week's activities at 11.00 on Monday.
+(EP Press conference room, Brussels)